eascen4/SparkHacks2025/README.md

 The current process for finding students to exchange courses with is difficult.
 There isn't a dedicated process to finding other people to trade classes with, so we wanted to create something to solve that issue.

+This project was created as a group submission for the SparkHacks 2025 hackathon @ University of Illinois at Chicago.
+The project is not fully deployed at this current time.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With